dcefram/blog/content/posts/value-of-consistency-in-software-dev.md

 ## Conclusion

 At the end of the day, striking a balance between enforcing consistency while not _blocking_ innovation is key.
 We should avoid our biases and see the issue on hand in a more pragmatic way.
-Consult with the team about your thoughts and to see if you missed any potential issues that the team must consider first before committing.
+Remember, having a "better idea" is not a sufficient excuse to introduce inconsistencies.